Michael O. Rabin

-Michael Oser Rabin (מִיכָאֵל עוזר רַבִּין; born September 1, 1931) is an Israeli mathematician, computer scientist, and recipient of the Turing Award.
+Michael Oser Rabin (מִיכָאֵל עוזר רַבִּין; September 1, 1931 – April 14, 2026) was a computer scientist who was co-recipient, with Dana Scott, of the 1976 ACM Turing Award for their work on computational complexity.

-Biography
+Life and career

 Early life and education

-Rabin was born in 1931 in Breslau, Germany (today Wrocław, in Poland), the son of a rabbi.
+Rabin was born in 1931 in Breslau, Lower Silesia, Prussia, Germany (today Wrocław, in Poland), the son of a rabbi.
 In 1935, he emigrated with his family to Mandatory Palestine.
 As a young boy, he was very interested in mathematics and his father sent him to the best high school in Haifa, where he studied under mathematician Elisha Netanyahu, who was then a high school teacher.

-Rabin graduated from the Hebrew Reali School in Haifa in 1948, and was drafted into the army during the 1948 Arab–Israeli War.
+He graduated from the Hebrew Reali School in Haifa in 1948, and was drafted into the army during the 1948 Arab–Israeli War.
 The mathematician Abraham Fraenkel, who was a professor of mathematics in Jerusalem, intervened with the army command, and Rabin was discharged to study at the university in 1949.
 Afterwards, he received an M.Sc from Hebrew University of Jerusalem.
 He began graduate studies at the University of Pennsylvania before receiving a Ph.D. from Princeton University in 1956.